-JAYSHREE Pardesi will today have a chance to defend herself against allegations that she unfairly and incorrectly awarded contracts to a company to do upgrades to President Jacob Zuma's Nkandla homestead.
+Jayshree Pardesi will get a chance today to defend herself against accusations that she unfairly and incorrectly awarded contracts to a company that would do upgrades to President Jacob Zuma's Nkandlahomestead.

-Pardesi, one of the 10 so-called "Nkandla fall guys", is currently facing charges by her employer, the national Department of Public Works.
+Pardesi, one of the 10 so-called "Nkandla fall guys", is

+currently facing charges by her employer, the national Department of Public Works.
 Her disciplinary hearing started in Durban yesterday.

-She is accused of illegally awarding a contract to Moneymine Investments 310 CC, a company that built Phase 1 of Zuma's R246-million home.
+She is accused of illegally awarding a contract to Moneymine Investments 310 CC - a company that built Phase 1 of Zuma's R246-million home.

+Moneymine

-Moneymine was awarded a R6.1-million tender for security upgrades to the main house, surrounding rondavels, a bunker and a perimeter fence.
+was awarded a

+R6.1-million tender for security

+upgrades to the

+main house, surrounding rondavels, a bunker and

+perimeter fence.

-Pardesi, national director of key accounts management, was part of the bid adjudicating committee that procured, approved and awarded the tender to Moneymine in one day, on June 1 2010.
+Pardesi, the national director of key accounts management, was part of the bid adjudicating committee that procured. approved and awarded the tender to Moneymine in one day on June 12010.

-The department's witness, the Special Investigating Unit's chief forensic investigator Christian Legwabe, told the disciplinary hearing that the bid adjudication committee could have chosen not to deviate from regular tender processes.
+depart-The ment's witness Special Investi gating Unit (SIU) chief forensic investigator Chris-Legwabe, the told plinary hearing that the bid adjudication committee could have chosen not to deviate from regular tender processes.

-But instead the committee awarded the contract without following correct processes - a situation that Legwabe said was not fair, not transparent, not equitable and not cost-effective.
+But, instead, the committee awarded the contract without following correct processes - a situation that Legwabe said was not fair, not transparent, not equitable and not cost effective.

+According to

-According to testimony led yesterday, Pardesi was on a public works panel that appointed Moneymine as one of the contractors on the R246-million project.
+testimony led yesterday, Pardesi was on a public works panel that appointed Moneymine as one of the contractors on the R246-million project.

-Pardesi's lawyer, Adrian Moodley, who objected several times to Legwabe's testimony - and often threw his arms into the air, seemingly exasperated at what he was hearing - is expected to tear into Legwabe during crossexamination of the SIU.
+Pardesi's lawyer Adrian Moodley, who objected several times to Legwabe's testimony and often threw his arms into the air, seemingly exasperated at what he was hearing-is expected to tear into Legwabe's testimony during cross-examination of the SIU today.

 Moodley takes particular issue with Legwabe's claims that the unfair awarding of the tender meant the department did not get the value for its money.
 Legwabe claimed that the department paid almost double on at least one of the elements of the upgrade because of wrongdoing in the contract award.

-Legwabe was also adamant there was no need to rush the tender award process, so any flouting of procurement rules could have been avoided.

-"There was no emergency and no urgency and as such the process should have been fair and transparent," he said. - DDC
+Legwabe was also adamant that there was no need to rush the tender award process - especially with Zuma already living in Nkandla and having other homes in Durban and Pretoria.
+"There was no emergency and no urgency and as such the process should have been fair and transparent," he said.-TimesLIVE